somayehsarirchi/-WGCNA_DEGs_validation/README.md

 │   ├── 07_GO_Filtering.R
 │   ├── 08_Disease_Filtering.R
 │   └── 09_BubblePlots.R
+|
 ├── data/
 │   ├── GSE192444_series_matrix.csv
 │   ├── GSE192444Groups.csv
 │   ├── familySoft_mini.csv
 │   ├── GSE261892_raw_counts_GRCh38.p13_NCBI.csv
 │   └── GSE261892DEGs.csv
+|
 ├── results/
 │   ├── Plots/
 │   │   └── [Final visualizations: bubble plots, disease networks]
 │   └── WGCNA/
-│       └── [Module gene lists, intermediate analysis results] ├── README.md
+│       └── [Module gene lists, intermediate analysis results]
+|
+├── README.md
 └── LICENSE

 How to Use

-Clone this repository to your local machine.
+Clone this repository.

-Ensure that R (>=4.0) and RStudio are installed.

-Install the required R packages before running the scripts.

-Open the .R scripts sequentially in RStudio:
+Open the .R scripts sequentially in your R environment (e.g., RStudio).

-Start with 01_WGCNA_Analysis.R, then 02_DEGs_Analysis.R, and so on.

-Follow the workflow step-by-step.Results (plots, filtered enrichments, hub gene lists) will be saved in the results/ folder.
+Ensure the required R packages are installed.

+Follow the workflow step-by-step.

-Data Sources
+Data Source

-GSE192444 - Peripheral blood samples

-GSE261892 - Biopsy samples
+GEO dataset: GSE192444

+GEO dataset: GSE261892

+Note: A minimized version of the familySoft annotation file (familySoft_mini.csv) is provided due to file size limitations.
+The full version can be downloaded from GSE192444_family.soft.gz.

 License

-This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).Attribution is required for reuse.
+This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

 Citation

 If you use this repository, please cite it as:

 Sarirchi, S. (2025).
 Combining WGCNA and DEG Analysis with Prioritization of Enrichment Results for Kidney Allograft Biomarkers.
-GitHub repository. https://github.com/somayehsarirchi/-WGCNA_DEGs_validation
+GitHub repository. https://github.com/somayehsarirchi/WGCNA_DEGs_validation